dapr/samples/twitter-sentiment-processor/README.md

 ## Demo 2

-Demo 2 builds on demo 1 adding service-to-service invocation between multiple microservices in Dapr (`processor` being invoked by `provider`) and adds the concept of PubSub, where each scored tweet is published onto a topic.
+Demo 2 builds on demo 1 adding service-to-service invocation between multiple microservices in Dapr (`processor` being invoked by `provider`).
+The use of the state store is replaced with PubSub, where each scored tweet is published onto a topic where it will be read by the viewer app.
 This demo also includes a Go viewer app (`viewer`) which subscribes to a PubSub `tweet-pubsub` topic and streams scored tweets over WebSockets to a SPA in JavaScript for display.

 ### Demo 2 Objectives